Mawat land: Legal practice

 Registered state lands as of 1947.

 The map marks only five areas in the Negev as state lands, all purchased during the Ottoman period.

 With note: "There are, particularly in the southern desert [...], [additional] lands – not coloured on this map – which will no doubt be found at land settlement to be public land."

 In the Survey of Palestine, low British estimates excluded around 200,000 ha of Negev lands "cultivated from time to time" from this possibly public land.
 The remainder was thought to be probably "either mewat or empty miri land."

 Despite these legal changes, their practical implementation faced significant challenges.
 Although the two decrees were designed and suitable to dispossess Palestinians quickly, they were "practically never" applied.
 Key reasons for the failure of these legal innovations included strong resistance from the Palestinian population, and more critically, the British, lacking knowledge of land ownership due to the previous failure of Ottoman land registrations, faced further difficulties when outraged Palestinians refused to cooperate with the newly established registration commission.
 As a result, the commission struggled to gather necessary information.
-The Bedouin-held lands in the Negev were still entirely unregistered when Palestine was partitioned in 1948; the only registered lands in the Negev during the British Mandate were some 10,000 ha purchased by Jewish settlers from the Bedouins and some 6,400 ha in Arab possession.
+The Bedouin-held lands in the Negev were still entirely unregistered when the Arab-Israeli War began in 1948; the only 6,400 ha of land in the Negev were registered to Arabs during the British Mandate.
 Furthermore, even after identifying lands that were potentially to be classified as mawat or mahlul, the new regulations still required prove that they had not been cultivated for three years.
 This evidence was often undermined by Palestinians, who, likely due to "gentleman agreements," frequently testified to the contrary.

 More relevant specifically to the Negev is that, although attempts were made to analyze which lands could be classified as mawat, the British — who were determined not to cede the Negev to the Zionists — adopted the Ottoman position, according to which traditional Bedouin land laws prevailed in the Negev.
 Accordingly, they declared that the Bedouins' "special rights and customs" were not affected by the aforementioned new ordinances.
 A year later, Article 45 of the Palestine Order in Council confirmed the Tribal Court of the Bedouins, which had already been established by the Ottomans and regulated matters in the Beersheba district according to Bedouin Tribal Law.
 In a 1929 court ruling, it was further affirmed that this court had jurisdiction over cases involving land in Beersheba that was not formally registered.
 On this note, the 1931 Palestine Census also stated:

 In a strict sense most of the land [in the Negev] may be described as mewat, not having been assigned or disposed of by deed.
 Nevertheless, the 'privileges' of the nomads have been confirmed from time to time, and it is, undoubtedly, part of the 'customary' law, as opposed to formal law, to recognize the nomadic traditional cultivation in this area as a normal assignment.